Blyth, Northumberland: 20th century

-In 1997, The Port established Transped, the ports packing business.
+In 1997, the port established Transped, the ports packing business.
 It has since diversified into logistics areas including import and export packing, customer depot facilities, distribution and storage, ships agency and European and worldwide forwarding.

+21st century

-Today, the Port of Blyth handles up to 1.5 million tonnes of cargo, mainly containers and RoRo, and some limited volumes of bulk cargos.
-A2B, a Dutch container company, operate twice-weekly shipping services to the Netherlands in partnership with Transped connecting the port to Germany, Belgium, the Netherlands and Luxembourg.
+To this day, Blyth remains as one of the most integral ports in northeast England.
+The Port of Blyth handles up to 1.5 million tonnes of cargo, mainly containers and RoRo, and some limited volumes of bulk cargos.
+A2B, a Dutch container company, operate twice-weekly shipping services to Moerdijk, Netherlands, handling deep sea transhipments and short sea cargo, in partnership with Transped connecting the port to Germany, Belgium and Luxembourg.
+In the past 10 years, Blyth has supported several manufacturing projects by leading tenants such as Texo and Osbit.
+In more recent years, the port of Blyth has taken up numerous education and apprenticeship opportunities, equipping learners with the skills needed within the sector.

 Economy

 Industry and commerce

 With the running down of the coal mining and shipbuilding industries, Blyth largely exists today as a dormitory town in the commuter belt serving Newcastle and North Tyneside.
 However, its port still remains a major industry in the area, handling over 1.5 million tonnes of cargo annually.
-Its main trades are forest products, such as paper, pulp and timber, unitised cargo (containers and RoRo) and the import of materials used in the production of aluminium.
+Its main trades are forest products, such as paper, pulp and timber, unitised cargo (containers and RoRo), and the import of materials used in the production of aluminium.
 It also handles the import of a variety of stones and metals.
-A twice weekly container service between the port and Moerdijk, near Rotterdam, provides connections with the Netherlands, Germany, Belgium and France as well as South America and the Far East.
+A twice weekly container service between the port and Moerdijk, near Rotterdam, provides connections with the Netherlands, Germany, Belgium, and France as well as South America and the Far East.
 The port is operated by Port of Blyth, which is the operating division of Blyth Harbour Commission.
 Port of Blyth is a trust port, which means that it is governed by its own local legislation under the control of an independent board; there are no shareholders and therefore no dividends to support, which allows any surplus to be reinvested in the port.